Updated for 2009

 Planting and Growing

-Shallots are normally grown from small starter shallots: there is now true seed available, but it is all hybrid, whereas once you get shallots growing in your garden, you have them forever by just saving out a small part of each year's crop as next year's starters.
+Shallots are normally grown from small starter shallots: there is now true seed available, but it is all hybrid (and so replanting the resultant bulbs may—opinions seem to differ—produce off types), whereas once you get shallots growing in your garden, you have them forever by just saving out a small part of each year’s crop as next year’s starters.

 Timing

-Choose carefully when you intend to plant, for seed shallots are living things, not dried seeds in a packet, and need to be delivered only shortly before planting time.
+Choose carefully when you intend to plant, for “seed” shallots (bulbs) are living things, not dried seeds in a packet, and need to be delivered only shortly before planting time.
 In this climate, we are much better off using fall planting for overwintering and harvest in late summer or early fall of the following year.
-The specific advice on the page linked below is that "planting 4-6 weeks before hard winter comes is about right."
-Regrettably, "hard winter" is less than definite as a guideline; but if we apply the same guidelines as we do for garlic, we look for mid-October or November 1st, depending on how quickly it is getting how cold.
+The specific advice on the page linked below is that “planting 4-6 weeks before hard winter comes is about right.”
+Regrettably, “hard winter” is less than definite as a guideline; but if we take it to mean when hard (below 29°) freezes start to become regular, for us that’s early to mid-October, so if we back up from that by, say, five weeks, we arrive at September 8th.
+(The old rule-of-thumb saying is “Plant on the shortest day, lift on the longest day,” but that’s for other climes and other times.)

 Planting Out

-In our opinion, it would be fatuous of us to set forth the somewhat complicated and detailed instructions for dealing with shallot-growing when an excellent and regionally oriented set is already available on line.
-Here is a link to the on-line information from Irish Eyes.
+In our opinion, it would be fatuous of us to set forth the somewhat complicated and detailed instructions for dealing with shallot-growing when an excellent set is already available on line.
+Here is a link to the on-line page How to Plant Shallots from WikiHow (note: in a deep-dug bed, you can use 4" spacing, or 6" if you’re conservative).
 But that information, copious as it is, still leaves the gardener one other decision to make.

 Of course, you also need to know how many plants you intend.
-You can, as a rough estimate, figure that shallots will grow about 5 or 6 times what you use planting them.
+You can, as a rough estimate, figure that shallots will grow about 5 or 6 times what you use planting them, so plant about one-fourth as many as you reckon you’ll need, keeping in mind their keeping qualities (one-fourth, not one-fifth, because you need some for seed next season).
 As to space requirement, Jeavons, in his deep-bed book, set 4 inches as the spacing; recall that in a deep bed, one usually plants on sort of triangular or diamond block patterns, rather than in rows.
 More conventional advice, for gardeners who do not use deep-dug or raised beds, is 4 to 6 inches of spacing in rows 18 inches apart.
 (That may give you a clue as to why deep-bed gardening is so much more productive for the square footage of garden.)

 More